Osmanabad: Other places

-Cuisine

-Osmanabad is also known for sweet Gulab Jamun made up of khoa, maida and sugar.

-Osmanabadi goat mutton is also a very famous item.
-The boiled mutton with Rassa or locally called Sherva (boiled water infused with local spices such as turmeric, ginger, garlic, coriander, red chili, black chili, etc.).

-Entertainment Agency

-Osmanabad district has many popular News media and entertainment agencies.
-Osmanabad.
-Osmanabad Live, Bhannat Gappa are some of the top media centres engaged in Helping and Entertaining community of the Osmanabad district and nearby Places.
-Local Newspaper like Dainik Sangharsh, is also quite popular here.

 Transport

 Air

 Osmanabad Airport (IATA: OMN) lies about 13 km from the city centre.
 There are no scheduled commercial air services to the airport.
 It takes about 15 to 20 minutes to reach the airport by car from the bus stand.
 Maharashtra Industrial Development Corporation has leased the airport to Reliance Airport Developers, Ltd. for 95 years.
 Reliance paid Rs.
 63 crore in the agreement, which includes four other airports of Maharashtra.
 The nearest operational airports are Aurangabad Airport and Nanded Airport.

 Rail

 Osmanabad railway station (station code UMD) is an important railway station situated on Latur - Miraj railway route of the central railway.
 Before 2004, a narrow gauge track connecting Latur to Kurduvadi passed through the Osmanabad district.
 The station nearest to the city at Yedshi was 18 km away from Osmanabad City.
 During the conversion from narrow gauge to Broad Gauge, the track alignment was changed and directed towards Osmanabad City.
 In the first stage, the broad gauge track between Latur-Osmanabad was completed and became functional in 2007.
 The first train to arrive at Osmanabad railway station was the Mumbai-Osmanabad Express that ran via Aurangabad and Manmad.
 The Osmanabad-Kurudvadi section was completed and put into service in 2008.
 Latur-Osmanabad-Mumbai Express was started via Kurduvadi, Pune in 2008.

 Osmanabad railway station operates under the Solapur Mandal of Central Railway (CR) zone.
 On the line there are Many bridges and a Big Tunnel, about 1.5 km long near Osmanabad city.

 Osmanabad has connections to Pune, Mumbai, Kolhapur, Sangli, Pandharpur, Nagpur, Parbhani, Latur, Nanded, Miraj, Parali Vaijnath, Hyderabad, and Nizamabad.